trystan2k/zsh-tab-title/README.md

 ZSH_TAB_TITLE_PREFIX='$USER@$HOST - '
 ```

 By default, if no value is informed, it is used the value `%m@%n:` which will show the user name and computer name, separated by @.
 For example: `trystan2k@MyPC: /home/trystan2k`.
-This default value can be disabled if variable `ZSH_TAB_TITLE_DEFAULT_DISABLE_PREFIX` is set to try.
+This default value can be disabled if variable `ZSH_TAB_TITLE_DEFAULT_DISABLE_PREFIX` is set to true.
 For example:

 ```sh
 ZSH_TAB_TITLE_DEFAULT_DISABLE_PREFIX=true